acivitillo/giotto/README.md

 `npm run start`

 In order to run 1 compile.
-This will create a `/dist` folder inside `assets`. `dist` as `node_modules` is in the `gitignore` file so you need the build step in order to get this folder.

 ### Watching with webpack